ansys/pyrocky/README.rst

     api.SaveProject("my-project.rocky"))

-To view comprehensive PrePost API documentation, within the Rocky app, select **Help > Manuals > API PrePost**.
+To view comprehensive PrePost API documentation, in the Rocky app, select **Help > Manuals > API PrePost**.

 Known issues
 ************

-- When opened with the Rocky UI visible (non-headless), PyRocky cannot deal with confirmation or error dialogs.
+- When opened with the Rocky UI visible (non-headless mode), PyRocky cannot deal with confirmation or error dialogs.
 For example, a call to the ``CloseProject()`` method asks for confirmation, causing PyRocky to freeze until **OK** or **Cancel** is clicked in the Rocky UI.
 - Some API methods may not work.